CrazyCoder613/awesome-vue/README.md

  - [Inkline](https://github.com/inkline/inkline/) - Inkline is a modern UI/UX Framework for Vue.js designed for creating flawless responsive web applications.
  - [vue-awesome-mui](https://github.com/Wscats/vue-awesome-mui) - A Vue.js 2.0 MUI Component for Web
  - [MDBootstrap](https://github.com/mdbootstrap/Vue-Bootstrap-with-Material-Design) - Powerful UI toolkit based on the latest Bootstrap 4 and Vue 2.6.10, providing a set of slick, responsive page templates, layouts, components and widgets to rapidly build responsive, mobile-first websites and apps.
+ - [vue-material-adapter](https://github.com/pgbross/vue-material-adapter) - Integration of Material Components for Vue.js which follows the best practices recommended by Google: Using Foundations and Adapters

 ### Mobile